icze4r/kingdom/README.md

 Bluesky gives you no way to bulk-manage your post history.
 Post Curator fixes that:

 1. Logs in with your app password
-2. Scans your posts (with optional reply inclusion) in paginated batches
+2. Scans your entire post history (or as much as you want)
+3. Shows every post with its engagement stats — likes, reposts, replies, quotes
-3. Lets you sort by likes, reposts, replies, quotes, or date
+4. Lets you sort, filter by threshold, and delete selectively or in bulk
-4. Lets you set engagement thresholds — anything below gets highlighted
-5. Lets you select posts individually, in bulk, or automatically by threshold
-6. Deletes selected posts permanently via the official Bluesky API

 Everything runs **entirely in your browser**.
 No server, no data collection, no tracking.